dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_five.rst

 routing logging through the context we are able to provide richer error information and then log that in a semi-structured format.

-For example, let's change the example so that the pipeline has a name.
-(This is good practice anyways).
+For example, let's change the example by adding a name to the pipeline.
+(Naming things is good practice).

 .. code-block:: python